Vladislav504/adidas-api/README.md

 The email will consist of status message and link to training in adidas runners which you provide in **training_url**.

 ## Email settings
-On order to use email notiication you should specify this parameters in [setting.py](/adidas_api/settings.py) file:
+On order to use email notifications you should specify this parameters in [setting.py](/adidas_api/settings.py) file:
 ```python
 # creds for emailling
 sender_address = ''